In March 2019, we checked the LineageOS-based ROM provided by the French /e/ Foundation.

 Last time, we also identified some issues with the website of /e/.
 For instance, their versions of WordPress and WooCommerce were outdated and contained publicly-known security vulnerabilities.

 We checked their main website e.foundation again.
 This time, it runs WordPress 5.2.2 (the current version) and WooCommerce 3.6.5 (the current version).
 The server itself runs Apache 2.4.29 on Ubuntu 18.04 LTS (last time, it ran Apache 2.4.10 on Debian 8).
-Looking only at version numbers, this was clearly improved by /e/.
+Looking only at version numbers, this was improved by /e/.

 Interestingly, the Google font is gone now.
-Last time, /e/ stated that removing the font hosted by Google isn’t important for them since their promise regarding being Google-free doesn’t include their website.
+Last time, /e/ stated that removing the font hosted by Google isn’t essential for them since their promise regarding being Google-free doesn’t include their website.
 The related issue #275 talks about issues with the CMS, and it is still open.

 As before, /e/ looks promising, it isn’t Google-free by now.
+For our final test, please read “The state of the LineageOS-based /e/ ROM in December 2019”.

 - GitLab issue #268 'Infosec Handbook Review Issues : “.... /e/ .. using Google for connectivity check:”'external link